Expert medical and surgical care in Thailand

 • Blood clot (rare in upper limb surgery)

 Re-tear rates correlate with tear size, tissue quality, and patient age.
-Small tears have re-tear rates under 10%.
+Small tears have lower re-tear rates than large, chronic tears.
 Large, chronic tears with fatty muscle infiltration carry higher rates.
-The strongest modifiable factor in preventing re-tear is adherence to the rehabilitation protocol — particularly respecting the sling period and avoiding active loading before the tendon has healed to bone.
+The strongest modifiable factor in preventing re-tear is adherence to the rehabilitation protocol, particularly respecting the sling period and avoiding active loading before the tendon has healed to bone.

 Is Rotator Cuff Repair Safe in Thailand?

 Yes.
 JCI-accredited hospitals in Thailand perform arthroscopic rotator cuff repair with fellowship-trained shoulder surgeons using the same equipment and suture anchor systems as leading international centres.
-Complication rates are consistent with published data from major shoulder surgery registries.
+Complication rates are consistent with published clinical evidence.

 How to Reduce Re-Tear Risk